parse-community/parse-server-s3-adapter/README.md

       "baseUrlDirect": false, // default value
       "signatureVersion": 'v4', // default value
       "globalCacheControl": null, // default value.
+Or 'public, max-age=86400' for 24 hrs Cache-Control "presignedUrl": false, // Optional.
+If true a presigned URL is returned when requesting the URL of file.
+The URL is only valid for a specified duration, see parameter `presignedUrlExpires`.
+Default is false.
+      "presignedUrlExpires": null, // Optional.
+Sets the duration in seconds after which the presigned URL of the file expires.
+Defaults to the AWS S3 SDK default Expires value.
-Or 'public, max-age=86400' for 24 hrs Cache-Control "ServerSideEncryption": 'AES256|aws:kms', //AES256 or aws:kms, or if you do not pass this, encryption won't be done "validateFilename": null, // Default to parse-server FilesAdapter::validateFilename.
+      "ServerSideEncryption": 'AES256|aws:kms', //AES256 or aws:kms, or if you do not pass this, encryption won't be done "validateFilename": null, // Default to parse-server FilesAdapter::validateFilename.
       "generateKey": null // Will default to Parse.FilesController.preserveFileName